VDB Comparison

 Data sources

-In our hypothetical company, there are two HR policy sources:
+In our hypothetical company, there are three HR policy sources:

 • an older (2023) HR policy, which contains a maternal leave policy and details on manager responsibilities

-• a newer (2024) HR policy document that contains updated information about management responsibilities, alongside some other HR policy information
+• a newer (2024) HR policy document, with updated information about management responsibilities, correcting the mistakes of the previous update, along with some other HR policy information

-These two policies’ stipulations on management responsibilities contradict each other on certain points.
-In addition, only one of the HR policy sources contains guidelines on maternity leaves.
+These three documents' stipulations on management responsibilities contradict each other on certain points.
+In addition, only the first (2023) contains guidelines on maternity leave.

 Returning most relevant results from different and conflicting sources